AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 ## XML data format {#xml-data-format}

 The XML data is sent to the servlet using the **`jcr:data`** request parameter.
 Submit actions can access the parameter to process the data.
 The following code describes the format of the XML data.
 The fields that are bound to the Form model appear in the **`afBoundData`** section.
-Unbound fields appear in the `afUnoundData`section.
-For more information about the format of the `data.xml` file, see [Introduction to prepopulating adaptive form fields](prepopulate-adaptive-form-fields.md).
+Unbound fields appear in the `afUnoundData`section. <!--For more information about the format of the `data.xml` file, see [Introduction to prepopulating adaptive form fields](prepopulate-adaptive-form-fields.md).-->

 ```xml
 <?xml ?>